-The 2016 Dan Crowley Memorial Concert Will Featue the Stories and Rhythms of Haiti and Cuba
+The 2016 Dan Crowley Memorial Concert Will Feature the Stories and Rhythms of Haiti and Cuba

 Thursday, October 13, 2016